Various Artists \ The American Avant-Garde in the 20th Century [LTMCD 2579]

 The second half of the double disc set offers works by a number of even more modern modernists, notably Morton Feldman, Harry Partch and the immortal John Cage, whose groundbreaking Sonatas and Interludes for prepared piano is presented in its entirety.

-With a generous playing time of 140 minutes, this fascinating double CD set contains an illustrated booklet with detailed historical notes.
+With a generous playing time of 140 minutes, this fascinating double CD set comes with an illustrated booklet featuring detailed historical notes.

 1. Charles Ives Central Park in the Dark (1906)